Installation (computer programs): Headless installation

 Installation performed without using a computer monitor connected.
 In attended forms of headless installation, another machine connects to the target machine (for instance, via a local area network) and takes over the display output.
 Since a headless installation does not need a user at the location of the target computer, unattended headless installers may be used to install a program on multiple machines at the same time.

 Scheduled or automated installation

 An installation process that runs on a preset time or when a predefined condition transpires, as opposed to an installation process that starts explicitly on a user's command.
 For instance, a system administrator willing to install a later version of a computer program that is being used can schedule that installation to occur when that program is not running.
 An operating system may automatically install a device driver for a device that the user connects.
 (See plug and play.)
 Malware may also be installed automatically.
-For example, the infamous Conficker was installed when the user plugged an infected device to their computer.
+For example, the infamous Con ficker was installed when the user plugged an infected device to their computer.

+OEM installation

+An installation performed by an original equipment manufacturer (OEM) where software is pre-installed on a hardware device before it is sold.
+This type of installation is typically performed without end-user interaction, though the device's first boot may require the user to perform an initial system setup.